simplicitesoftware/docs/content/CTG_50_docs/CTG_60_operation/LSN_25_portainer/portainer.md

 ## 5) Start a Simplicité instance

 This is the minimal configuration to get a working Simplicité (non persistent) instance.
-Create a "stack" (a docker compose deployement, in portainer's semantics), and paste the following config.
+Create a "stack" (a docker compose deployement, in Portainer's semantics), and paste the following config.

 ```yaml
 services: